thinking out loud

 The past few weeks and months have been filled with lots of introspection.
 While I don’t have answers to things, I do have questions and explorative ideas.
 And I’ve been feeling for the first time in a long while that I am ready to begin thinking out loud.

-Yesterday I read Seth Goodin’s daily post and completely agree that . . .
+Yesterday I read Seth Goodin’s daily post and completely . . .

 there, and back again.